 Over the past few years, data science has been one of the most sought-after multidisciplinary fields in the world today.
-It has established itself as an essential component of numerous industries such as marketing optimisation, risk management, marketing analytics. fraud detection, agriculture, etc. Understandably, this has lead to increasing demand for resorting to different approaches to data.
+It has established itself as an essential component of numerous industries such as marketing optimization, risk management, marketing analytics. fraud detection, agriculture, etc. Understandably, this has lead to increasing demand for resorting to different approaches to data.

 When we talk about Apache Spark and Hadoop, it is really difficult to compare them with each other.
 We should be aware that both possess important features in the world of data science and big data.
 Hadoop excels over Apache Spark in some business applications, but when processing speed and ease of use is taken into account, Apache Spark has its own advantages that make it unique.
 The most important thing to note is, neither of these two can replace each other.
 However, since they are compatible with each other, they can be used together to produce very effective results for many big data applications.